MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-script-to-install-app.md

     >[!NOTE]
     >There is a timeout of 30 minutes for the provisioning process at this point.
 All scripts and installs need to complete within this time.

 1. The scripts are executed in the background as the rest of provisioning continues to run.
-For packages added on existing systems using the double-click to install, there is no notification that provisioning or script execution has completed
+For packages added on existing systems using the double-click to install, there's no notification that provisioning or script execution has completed

 ## Related articles